 The Bayeux Tapestry is huge in size and its significance derives from the fact that it contains extensive depictions of the 1066 Invasion of England.

 Consequently, it is a great source of a rudimentary understanding of the events of the invasion and the warfare culture of both Anglo-Saxons and Normans at the time.

 The Tapestry also reflects other elements such as the dress, architecture, and religious symbolism of the time.

 The Codex Aureus of St. Emmeram is one of the most glorious examples of medieval art of illuminated manuscripts.
 This illuminated Gospel Book was created sometime in the 9th century and has a very richly decorated and embellished treasure binding.

 The manuscript was produced in the Carolingian Empire during a period of mini-Renaissance.
-Apart from the treasure binding covered in gems and gold work, the book is written in golden letters and contains frequent and highly colourful illustrations which reflect the art trends of the period.
+Apart from the treasure binding covered in gems and goldwork, the book is written in golden letters and contains frequent and highly colorful illustrations which reflect the art trends of the period.

 On the clear quartz backgrounds, the engraving appears opaque and is done in a fairly advanced artistic style.
 The Crystal is currently in possession of the British Museum.

-The Pyxis of Al-Mughira is a small ivory container which has elaborate carvings on the exterior.
-This piece of ivorywork dates back to the 10th century and is one of the finest example of royal ivorywork as commissioned by the Moorish rulers in Iberian Peninsula during the medieval period.
+The Pyxis of Al-Mughira is a small ivory container that has elaborate carvings on the exterior.
+This piece of ivory work dates back to the 10th century and is one of the finest examples of royal ivory work as commissioned by the Moorish rulers in the Iberian Peninsula during the medieval period.